Perhaps it’s started for you.

 The holidays happen in a context…

-Whatever sadness or disappointment exists in your life before and after the holidays doesn’t have to be shoved in a box during them, as if it doesn’t exist.
+This holiday may have a more painful backdrop than others.
+The feelings you have don’t have to be shoved in a box, as if they don’t exist.
 Attempting to hide your real life to “celebrate” only makes it worse.

 Honoring where you are in life, and where your loved ones are, is vital.